hvphan1993/Password-Summoner/README.md

 ## Process of Creating Prompts for Character Length and Character Type

 To start off this challenge I needed to connect the button to a starting prompt that would ask the user how many characters they would like their new password to be.
 I had to set a range of no less than 8 and no more than 128 per the challenge guidelines.
 To do this, I set up a function of promptLength that would run once to trigger the window prompt and then again when the user plugged in their values.
-A while loop was used here to make sure the inputted values stayed within the acceptible range and if they were not then a new message would alert the user to try again with an acceptible value.
+A while loop was used here to make sure the returned values stayed within the acceptible range and if they were not then a new message would alert the user to try again with an acceptible value.

 ![function promptLength at work](./images/FirstPrompt.png)

-To connect the value the user input into the prompt to the password to be generated later on, I created a variable to refer back to the inputted response.
+To connect the value the user input into the prompt to the password to be generated later on, I created a variable to refer back to the returned value.

 ![variable characterLength returns value of promptLength](./images/promptlengthischaracterlength.png)